-This section dives into the technical details of CosmiChord and it’s Level Editor.
+This section dives into the technical details of CosmiChord and it’s Level Editor, and how they evolved throughout the course of the capstone.

 My capstone project is broken down into two halves, since the capstone itself is two quarters long.
 The first half focused on the Level Editor, and is primarily amount the Event System, the last major feature addition to the editor.
 The second half is focused on CosmiChord itself and polishing its user interface (UI) into a final, publishing-ready state.